 When we left Sydney it was cloudy and drizzling, just the same as it had for our entire stay, however as we flew north to Cairns the clouds had cleared and the sun was beating down, with a gorgeous thirty plus degree heat to go with it, which was the arrival we’d seriously been praying for.

 As soon as we landed I was overcome with this bizarre feeling of excitement, and yet also regret.
 Why had we just spent four days in rainy Sydney when Cairns was the most gorgeous, tropical, hot area of Aus that we’d been missing out on?
-Despite this, we’d had the most incredible time exploring Sydney, rain or no rain, so I quickly encouraged myself to get over it and simply appreciate the fact we were now able to enjoy this part of the country with such glorious weather.
+Despite this, we’d had the most incredible time exploring Sydney, rain or no rain, so I quickly got over it and appreciated the fact we were now able to enjoy this part of the country with such glorious weather.

 We immediately checked into the Dreamtime Travellers Rest Hostel for our upcoming three night stay.
 What a cute hostel!
 I won’t lie, it was beyond basic and even just standing in our room was quite possibly the sweatiest, most humid experience of my life, but the hostel’s atmosphere was so relaxed and both the staff and other guests were so accommodating.

 After unpacking I calculated that we had approximately half an hour until the sun set, so we pegged it down to the beach to watch the light disappear behind the mountains.
 What made this even better was the fact that we were in the company of the most stunning pelicans, which perched so delicately on the sand beside the locals and tourists.
 We explored the area for the next hour or so and then decided to grab a bite to eat, which ended up being a Chinese buffet in the middle of a food hall.